Kleinflammenwerfer: Western Front

+Eastern Front

 Despite having a greater presence in the trenches of the Western Front, the Germans deployed the Kleinflammenwerfer to the Eastern Front, nevertheless.
 One of the earliest deployments of the flamethrower was in the fighting around Hill 10 in Rawa.
 The town of Rawa was situated southeast of Warsaw.
 On March 8, 1915, Imperial Russian infantry attacked Hill 10, then guarded by the German 8th Company of Infantry Regiment No.83 "Von Wittich".
 Brutally fierce hand-to-hand combat ensued until a detachment from Kurhessian Pioneer Battalion No.11 arrived with flamethrowers.
 The pioneers began to use their Kleif flamethrowers in horrifically close-quarter combat, causing the Russians to retreat.
 On June 6, 1915, the 1st Company of Pioneer Battalion No.11 deployed the Kleif to spray an unknown concoction of poison gas after failed attempts to use mine warfare tactics against Hill 10, then in Russian occupation.
 Results of the gas attack were rumored to have had significantly high casualties against the Russian defenders.

 In November 1916, the Germans would launch the largest flamethrower attack in history using both the Kleinflammenwerfer and Grossflammenwerfer at Skrobowa, Russia.
 Skrobowa was located just north of modern day Baranavichy, Belarus (also known as Baranovichi or Baranowitschi), the prior site of the July Baranovichi Offensive.
 On November 9th, a massive Russian trench network 4 kilometers (2.5 miles) wide and nearly 1000 meters (1100 yards) deep was attacked by the German 5th Reserve Division with the help of elements belonging to the Guards Reserve Pioneer Regiment.
 The Guards Reserve Pioneer Regiment was the main flamethrower formation of the German Army, who fielded 216 Kleif and 24 Grof apparatuses for the attack.
 After a lengthy preliminary artillery barrage, shock troops and flamethrowers advanced ahead of six infantry battalions in order to storm the trenches and silence strongpoints.
 The attack ended after an hour of deadly combat.
 Nearly 4,000 Russian prisoners were taken, along with machine guns and trench mortars.
 Generaloberst von Woyrsch, army commander of the battle, later described the effectiveness of the flamethrower units by saying:"Of decisive importance was the participation of the flame shock troops in the attack.
 These troops, who for three days had worked to move up during the artillery-fire preparation on the enemy positions, went forward with the greatest bravery...
 The success of the flamethrower units was certainly bought through considerable casualties that were much higher than among the infantry, for whom they had cleared the way for victory...
 A carefully selected and excellently organized and led elite unit."